Pre-Book eCA & avoid last-minute rush

 Accounting today is much more than bookkeeping.
 Two important aspects of accounting are debit and credit.
 We must only enter a transaction after understanding the detailed meaning of which account should be debited or credited.

-• Personal or
+• Artificial Personal Account:

 Real Account

 Real Accounts are a set of tangible aspects of business like furniture, cash, etc. It contains transactions related to the assets and liabilities of the company.
 The asset category can be further subdivided into tangible and intangible assets.
+Real accounts deal with material assets of the business.

 Personal Accounts